 As a wired-only model, you also never have to worry about replacing batteries or recharging, though it does mean you have less freedom for positioning it around your desktop, and you can't connect it to multiple devices at once.
 Also, its materials feel cheaper compared to other options on this list, and the typing experience is on the mushier side.
 Even so, if you're on the hunt for an inexpensive keyboard that doesn't have features you won't use, this covers all your bases.

-If you work off iPads, tablets, or even your mobile phone, we recommend the Logitech K480.
-It's a compact unit that's very similar in design to our best cheap pick, the Logitech Pebble Keys 2 K380s, but features a built-in device tray so you can prop your mobile devices up at a nice viewing angle while in use.
-The price of this keyboard can vary somewhat, but we think it's at its best value when its price falls to around the $35 USD mark.
-This keyboard connects with Bluetooth and pairs with up to three devices at once, and you can switch between devices using a small dial in the corner.
-It comes with two AAA batteries for power, which can last up to two years before you need to replace them.
+If you work off iPads, tablets, or even your mobile phone, we recommend the Logitech K585.
+It's a low-profile unit with a built-in device tray so you can prop your mobile devices up at a nice viewing angle.
+While its price can vary, it offers great value when it's around $35 USD.
+The K585 connects via Bluetooth or the included USB receiver, supports pairing with up to two devices, and lets you switch between them easily using keys on the F-row.
+It's powered by two AAA batteries that can last up to two years before needing replacement.

 We've reviewed our list of recommendations and confirmed that our picks remain available at their expected price points, but we haven't made any changes to our lineup in this update.